Databeans/lighthouse/README.md

 ## LIMITATIONS
 ___
 - Supported data types: DeltaClusteringMetrics currently supports the following data types: Int, Long, Decimal, and String.
-- DeltaClusteringMetrics cannot compute metrics for a column without statistics: Delta tables require statistics to be computed on the columns before they can be used for clustering, so if statistics are not available, DeltaClusteringMetrics will not be able to compute metrics for that column.
+- DeltaClusteringMetrics cannot compute metrics for:
+     * A column without statistics: Delta tables require statistics to be computed on the columns before they can be used for clustering, so if statistics are not available, DeltaClusteringMetrics will not be able to compute metrics for that column.
-- DeltaClusteringMetrics cannot compute metrics for a non-existent column: The column used for clustering must exist in the Delta table, otherwise, DeltaClusteringMetrics will not be able to compute metrics for it.
+     * A non-existent column: The column used for clustering must exist in the Delta table, otherwise, DeltaClusteringMetrics will not be able to compute metrics for it.
-- Clustering metrics cannot be computed for partitioning columns: The columns used for partitioning a Delta table cannot be used for clustering, so DeltaClusteringMetrics will not compute metrics for them.
+     * Partitioning columns: The columns used for partitioning a Delta table cannot be used for clustering, so DeltaClusteringMetrics will not compute metrics for them.
 - DeltaClusteringMetrics is only compatible with Delta tables and may not work with other table formats such as Parquet or ORC.

 ## TECHNOLOGIES